Lie monads and dualities: YB-Lie algebras and Lie modules

 Left Lie modules can be introduced symmetrically. \end{definition}

 \begin{example}\exlabel{Liemodule} Let $(L,\lambda,\lie)$ be a YB-Lie algebra in $\Cc$.
 Then $L$ is a Lie module over itself (with $\liea=\lie$).
-One easily gets \equref{Liemodule} from the Jacobi identity and antisymmetry.
+One easily gets \equref{Liemodule} from the Jacobi identity and antisymmetry. \end{example}

-\end{example} \begin{definition} Let $(X,\liea_X)$ and $(Y,\liea_Y)$ be two right Lie modules in $\Cc$.
-A morphism of Lie modules is a morphism $f:X\to Y$ s.t. the following diagram commutes
+\begin{definition} Let $(X,\liea_X)$ and $(Y,\liea_Y)$ be two right Lie modules in $\Cc$.
+A morphism of Lie modules is a morphism $f:X\to Y$ in $\Cc$ s.t. $f\circ \liea_X=\liea_Y\circ (f\ot L)$.
 The set of all morphisms of Lie modules from $X$ to $Y$ is denoted by $\LHom(X,Y)$.
 Then, with these definitions, Lie modules in a monoidal category $\Cc$ together with their morphisms form a category, which we will denote by $\LieMod(L)$ (whether we consider left or right modules is supposed to be clear from the context). \end{definition}

-\begin{remark} If $L$ is a Lie algebra in a symmetric monoidal category, then the category of left Lie modules over $L$ and right Lie modules over $L$ are isomorphic. \end{remark}
+\begin{remark} If $L$ is a Lie algebra in a symmetric monoidal category, then the category of left Lie modules over $L$ and the category of right Lie modules over $L$ are isomorphic.
+Over a general YB-Lie algebra however, this seems no longer to be true.
+Consider for example the YB-Lie algebra from \exref{newYBLie}.
+If $M$ is an associative right $A$-module and $(N,\liea)$ is a Lie-module, then the tensor product $M\ot N$ has a natural structure of right $A\ot L$-Lie module , but there is no canonical right $A\ot L$-Lie module structure on $M\ot N$. \end{remark}

 \begin{definition} Let $\Cc$ be an additive, symmetric closed monoidal category.
-A {\em representation of a Lie algebra} $(L,\lie_{L})$ is a pair $(X,\phi_{X})$, where $X$ is an object of $\Cc$ and $\phi_{X}:(L,\lie_L)\to (\H(X,X),\lie_{\H(X,X)})$ is a morphism of Lie algebras, where $\lie_{\H(X,X)}$ is the commutator Lie bracket, defined as follows: $\lie_{\H(X,X)}=m_{\H(X,X)}-m_{\H(X,X)}\circ c_{\H(X,X),\H(X,X)}$, with \\Morphisms are defined as follows: Let $(X,\phi_{X})$ and $(Y,\phi_{Y})$ be two representations of $(L,\lie_L)$ and let $f:X\to Y$ a morphism in $\Cc$.
+A {\em representation of a Lie algebra} $(L,\lie_{L})$ is a pair $(X,\phi_{X})$, where $X$ is an object of $\Cc$ and $\phi_{X}:(L,\lie_L)\to (\H(X,X),\lie_{\H(X,X)})$ is a morphism of Lie algebras, where $\lie_{\H(X,X)}$ is the commutator Lie bracket, defined as follows: $\lie_{\H(X,X)}=m_{\H(X,X)}-m_{\H(X,X)}\circ c_{\H(X,X),\H(X,X)}$, with Morphisms are defined as follows: Let $(X,\phi_{X})$ and $(Y,\phi_{Y})$ be two representations of $(L,\lie_L)$ and let $f:X\to Y$ a morphism in $\Cc$.
 Then $f$ is a morphism of representations if the following diagram commutes

-\\The category of representations of $L$ is denoted by $\Rep(L)$. \end{definition}
+The category of representations of $L$ is denoted by $\Rep(L)$. \end{definition}

 \begin{proposition} Let $L$ be a Lie algebra in a symmetric closed monoidal category.
 There is an equivalence of categories between the category of (left) Lie modules $\LieMod(L)$ and the category of representations $\Rep(L)$. \end{proposition}